llvm/llvm-project/llvm/docs/CommandGuide/llvm-symbolizer.rst

   This can be used to perform lookups as if the object were relocated by the offset.

-.. option:: --approximate-line-info=<before|after>
+.. option:: --approximate-line

-  Print the approximate non-zero line number nearest to an input address.
+  Print the approximate non-zero line number that is nearest to before an input address.
 Nearest lookup is performed by querying the line-table structure for an address having non-zero line information in close proximity.

 .. option:: --basenames, -s